arzwa/InfGenetics/doc/paper/response.md

 Rienzo, 2010; Barghi et al., 2020; Bomblies and Peichel, 2022), involving many weakly selected variants across the genome, and adaptation during polyploid establishment is unlikely to be an exception.
-Recent studies on local adaptation in autopolyploids indicate a polygenic basis of adaptation (Bohutinska et al., 2021; Konecna et al., 2021, 2022), however it is not clear how this adaptation relates to their initial establishment."
+Recent studies on local adaptation in autopolyploids indeed tend to find a polygenic basis of adaptation (Bohutı́nská et al., 2021; Konečná et al., 2021, 2022), however it is not clear how observed adaptive differentiation in established tetraploid populations relates to adaptation that occurred during initial establishment".

 >The discussion could relate findings to other theoretical works more.
-For ex- ample, it does not go back and place the results in the context of Oswald and Nuismer (2011), which assumed a two-locus model and varied dosage effects, as well as competition between diploids and tetraploids, including no competition.
+For example, it does not go back and place the results in the context of Oswald and Nuismer (2011), which assumed a two-locus model and varied dosage effects, as well as competition between diploids and tetraploids, including no competition.
 In addition it allowed for assortative mating.

-I agree that @oswald2011 could be a relevant paper to relate my work to, however it should be noted that this paper does not deal with migration, nor establishment in a new environment (they do study establishment after environmental change, but as far as I can tell they assumed a constant population size, so this is quite different from establishment in a new habitat).
+I agree that @oswald2011 could be a relevant paper to relate my work to, however it should be noted that this paper focuses on establishment in sympatry, and does not deal with migration, nor establishment in a new environment (they do study establishment after environmental change, but as far as I can tell they assumed a constant population size, so this is quite different from establishment in a new habitat).
-While the study is clearly related, it is not straightforward to explicitly relate the results beyond noting that they also found that assortative mating and selfing may promote establishment...
+While my study is clearly related to theirs in that it is concerned with establishment of autotetraploids in mixed-ploidy populations, it is not straightforward to explicitly relate the results beyond noting that (1) they investigated more processes (assortative mating by trait value, competition, stabilizing selection and inbreeding depression) and (2) also found that assortative mating and selfing may promote establishment.
+The latter was of course already found by many authors before @oswald2011...

-However, I have now added a more explicit reference to @oswald2011 in the concluding note, to highlight that it would be possible to do a study that is comparable to theirs but assuming infinitesimal quantitative genetics instead of a model with a small number of loci.
+However, I have now added a more explicit reference to @oswald2011 in the concluding note (see the associated remark of Reviewer 1), to highlight that it would be possible to do a study that is comparable to theirs but assuming infinitesimal quantitative genetics instead of a model with a small number of loci.

 >It would be informative to expand on the the consequences of different scalings of genetic effects.
-This paper made the sensible choice to scale such that segre- gation variance is equal between ploidies as a baseline.
-Griswold (2021) scaled genetic effects such that autotetraploid and diploid individuals have equal fit- ness as a function of proportional allele count in an individual.
+This paper made the sensible choice to scale such that segregation variance is equal between ploidies as a baseline.
+Griswold (2021) scaled genetic effects such that autotetraploid and diploid individuals have equal fitness as a function of proportional allele count in an individual.
 A consequence of Griswold’s scaling is autotetraploids have lower additive genetic variance at HWE (Gallais 2003, p.
 185), so are expected to respond more slowly in the absence of another process.
 Gallais (2003, p.
 186) mentions some studies that compared additive genetic variance between diploids and autotetraploids.

 The consequences of different scalings is taken up in the results and discussion throughout the paper where I believe this is relevant.